stefanwalther/qliksense-extension-tutorial/src/part-01/04-Debugging-and-Web-Developer-Tools/readme.md

 More detailed information: https://developer.chrome.com/devtools/docs/dom-and-styles

 ### Debugging
-Finally you can use Developer Tools for live debugging:
+Finally you can also use Developer Tools for live debugging:

 Read more on:

 * [Debugging with Chrome DevTools site](https://developer.chrome.com/devtools/docs/javascript-debugging)
 * [Debugging with Firebug](http://www.developerfusion.com/article/139949/debugging-javascript-with-firebug/)
 * [Debugging with Internet Explorer Developer Tools](https://msdn.microsoft.com/en-us/library/ie/gg589507%28v=vs.85%29.aspx)

 {{#hint}}
 Very similar to the advice above regarding `console.x()`, do not forget to remove `debugger;` statements if you move your visualization extension to production environment.